List of EastEnders characters introduced in 2009: Theo Kelly

+Roger Clarke

-Roger ClarkeRoger Clarke, played by Geoffrey Hutchings, is the husband of Linda Clarke (Lynda Baron) and father of Jane Beale (Laurie Brett) and Christian Clarke (John Partridge).
+Roger Clarke, played by Geoffrey Hutchings, is the husband of Linda Clarke (Lynda Baron) and father of Jane Beale (Laurie Brett) and Christian Clarke (John Partridge).
 He lives in Florida with his wife and rarely sees his children.
 He is first mentioned in November 2006 when Linda arrived in Walford for Jane's wedding to Ian Beale (Adam Woodyatt), explaining that Roger's absence was due to ill health.
 He is again mentioned by Linda when she turns up on Ian and Jane's doorstep in November 2008, announcing that Roger has left her and has been having an affair with a nurse named Marion for months.
 After a few months apart, Roger writes to Linda in January 2009 asking for a reconciliation.

 Roger arrives in Walford on 3 February 2009 after being contacted by Ian to take Linda home.
 Upon his arrival, Roger and Linda reminisce over old times and, after he reveals that he and Marion have gone their separate ways, he declares his love for Linda and asks her to return to Florida with him.
 After initial doubts, Linda agrees and the couple leave Walford on 6 February 2009.

+Syd Chambers

-Syd ChambersSydney "Syd" Chambers is played by Nina Toussaint-White and appeared on screen between 6 February and 11 December 2009.
+Sydney "Syd" Chambers is played by Nina Toussaint-White and appeared on screen between 6 February and 11 December 2009.
 After her first appearance, it was revealed that Syd has a deaf son named Noah.

 In January 2009, it was announced that actress Nina Toussaint-White would join EastEnders playing Syd, a new love interest for Bradley Branning (Charlie Clements).
 Speaking of her part, Toussaint-White said: "I have been a fan of EastEnders for as long as I can remember and I am extremely excited to be working on such a great show.
 Finding out I got the job was exciting, but standing on the Square for the first time was amazing although very surreal."
 She added: "I'm looking forward to working with Charlie Clements and seeing what Syd is going to get up to."

 Toussaint-White has subsequently claimed that the relationship between Bradley and Syd is an attempt to portray more interracial relationships in EastEnders.
 However, she and co-star John Partridge also urged the soap to go further in trying to accurately portray the diversity of modern London.

 The result of Syd's relationship with Bradley is directly linked to the high-profile storyline of Stacey Slater's (Lacey Turner) ongoing battle with bipolar disorder, and her subsequent sectioning.